Subramanyanayak/expcalculator/README.md

 This is a desktop application, based on the idea of expense calculation.

-The Interface of the app consists three input fields, in which first you have to select whether it is income or expense and then have to enter the description of income or loss
+The Interface of the app consists three input fields, in which first you have to select whether it is income or expense and then have to enter the

-and finally have to enter amount of income or loss.
+description of income or loss and have to enter amount of income or loss.

 Finally have to submit the iputs and the interface will show the total income and expense.